ModelDriven/ConceptLibraries/Libraries/FederatedConceptLibrary/README.md

 # Concept Library Source UML Models
 A library of concepts for integration and reuse.

-Models are managed with Nomagic Magicdraw(r).
+Models under "SourceModels" are managed with Nomagic Magicdraw(r).
 A free reader is available here: https://www.nomagic.com/products/magicdraw

 A web view of the concept library glossary is available on: http://models.modeldriven.org/concepts/ConceptLibraryGlossary.html